-- Appropriate ventilation;
+- Appropriate ventilation

-- Adequate heating;
+- Adequate heating

-- · Appropriate insulation;
+- Appropriate insulation

-- Avoiding cold bridging;
+- Avoiding cold bridging

-- Treatment of hygroscopic salts contained in walls and floors;
+- Treatment of hygroscopic salts contained in walls and floors

-- Removal of water vapour from kitchens and bathrooms.
+- Removal of water vapour from kitchens and bathrooms

-12.1.3.3 Damp proofing
+12.1.2.3 Damp proofing

-Where an existing DPC cannot be identified or is found to be defective, then a remedial DPC should be provided which should be backed by an insurance backed guarantee, and installed by a Property Care Association Member.
-A suitable DPC should be provided to existing walls, and be placed at least 150mm above external ground level to ensure that ground moisture does not enter the inside of the building.
-Consideration to the height of the ground floor must be made.
+Where an existing damp proof course can not be identified or is found to be defective, then a remedial DPC should be provided which should be backed by an insurance backed guarantee, and installed by a Property Care Association Member.
+A suitable damp proof course should be provided to existing walls, and be placed at least 150mm above external ground level to ensure that ground moisture does not enter the inside of the building, having consideration to the height of the ground floor.

-Some types of wall are not suitable for treatment by a remedial damp proof course system.
-These include:
+Some types of wall are not suitable for treatment by a remedial damp proof course system and these include:

-- Walls of exceptional thickness, i.e., greater than 600mm;
+- Walls of exceptional thickness, i.e., greater than 600mm

-- Rubble filled walls;
+- Rubble filled walls

-- Random flint / granite walls or other similar impermeable materials;
+- Random flint / granite walls or other similar impermeable materials

-- Mud walls (cob), wattle and daub;
+- Mud walls (cob), wattle and daub

-- Rat trap bond.
+- Rat trap bond

-Advice should be sought from the Property Care Association Member as to the suitability of their proposed products / system.
+Advice should be sought from the Property Care Association Member as to the suitability of their proposed products/system.
 Products used in chemically injected systems should always hold current independent third party certificates.